-While the policy regressions carry some of the same concerns that we discussed in the context of income levels, it seems less plausible that these conflate the impact of the Civil Rights movement with changes in political competition.
+A priori, the policy regressions carry some of the same concerns that we discussed in the context of income levels.
+But, given the results, it seems less plausible that these conflate the impact of the Civil Rights movement with changes in political competition.
 It is not very convincing to argue that the Civil Rights movement would lead to either tax cuts or business friendly regulations.